 The court has pronounced my Conditional Order – what do I do next?

-Before progressing the matter on to a final decree of divorce, this is an important stage to consider whether there are any issues in relation to the finances of the divorce that need to be resolved.
+Before progressing the matter on to a final decree of divorce, you must now consider whether there are any issues in relation to the finances of the divorce that need to be resolved.
+It is crucial that these issues are dealt with by this stage.

 If the financial aspects of the divorce are still unresolved then any application to the court in regard to finances needs to be filed now.